 Policy Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Can likely significant effects be ruled out?
-(If not, then Appropriate Assessment is required) Recreation pressure / urban edge effects Policy H2: Housing phasing and supply (c.15,700 homes over the Plan period) None - this policy sets out the phased delivery of the housing in Policy H1, but will not itself result in new development.
+(If not, then Appropriate Assessment is required) (c.15,465 homes over the Plan period: Winchester town: 5,640 homes; South Hampshire urban areas: 5,650 homes; Market towns and rural areas: 3,825 homes, of which 350 in SDNP Local Plan) Changes in land use Non-physical disturbance Physical damage / loss Fragmentation / severance Recreation pressure Policy H2: Housing phasing and supply None - this policy sets out the phased delivery of the housing in Policy H1, but will not itself result in new development.
 None Yes Policy H3: Spatial housing distribution None - this policy sets out further details of the distribution of housing in Policy H1, but will not itself result in new development.
-None Yes Policy H4: Development within settlements Residential development Changes in vehicle traffic Changes in water use Changes in land use Air pollution Changes in water quality / quantity Non-physical disturbance Physical damage / loss Fragmentation / severance Recreation pressure / urban edge effects No Note that this policy permits development within named settlements, outside of specific site allocations and areas identified in Policy H1.
+None Yes Policy H4: Development Residential development Changes in vehicle traffic Air pollution No

 Policy Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Can likely significant effects be ruled out?
-(If not, then Appropriate Assessment is required) Policy H5: Meeting housing needs None - this policy sets out development principles but will not itself result in new development.
+(If not, then Appropriate Assessment is required) within settlements Changes in water use Changes in land use Changes in water quality / quantity Non-physical disturbance Physical damage / loss Fragmentation / severance Recreation pressure Note that this policy permits development within identified groups of settlements, outside of specific site allocations and areas identified in Policy H1.
+Policy H5: Meeting housing needs None - this policy sets out development principles but will not itself result in new development.
 None Yes Policy H6: Affordable housing None - this policy sets out development principles but will not itself result in new development.
 None Yes Policy H7: Affordable housing exception sites to meet local needs None - this policy sets out development principles but will not itself result in new development.
-None Yes Policy H8: Small dwellings in the countryside Small-scale residential development Changes in vehicle traffic Changes in water use Air pollution Changes in water quality / quantity Recreation pressure / urban edge effects Yes There is a potential impact pathway, but the development would be small scale and effects therefore not significant.
-Policy H9: Purpose built student accommodation Student residential development Changes in vehicle traffic Changes in water use Changes in land use Air pollution Changes in water quality / quantity Non-physical disturbance No
+None Yes Policy H8: Small dwellings in the countryside Small-scale residential development Changes in vehicle traffic Air pollution Changes in water quality / quantity Yes There is a potential impact pathway, but the development would be small scale and effects therefore not significant.

 Policy Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Can likely significant effects be ruled out?
-(If not, then Appropriate Assessment is required) Physical damage / loss Fragmentation / severance Recreation pressure / urban edge effects Policy H10: Houses in Multiple Occupation (HMOs) Increase in the number of residents within a property Changes in vehicle traffic Changes in water use Air pollution Changes in water quality / quantity Recreation pressure / urban edge effects Yes There is a potential impact pathway, but the development would be small scale and effects therefore not significant.
-Policy H11: Housing for essential rural workers Small-scale residential development Changes in vehicle traffic Changes in water use Air pollution Changes in water quality / quantity Recreation pressure / urban edge effects Yes There is a potential impact pathway, but the development would be small scale and effects therefore not significant.
-Policy H12: Provision for Gypsies, Travellers and Travelling Showpeople (associated with three allocated sites: H16, H17, H18) Residential development Changes in vehicle traffic Changes in water use Changes in land use Air pollution Changes in water quality / quantity Non-physical disturbance Physical damage / loss No
+(If not, then Appropriate Assessment is required) Changes in water use Recreation pressure Policy H9: Purpose built student accommodation Student residential development Changes in vehicle traffic Changes in water use Changes in land use Air pollution Changes in water quality / quantity Non-physical disturbance Physical damage / loss Fragmentation / severance Recreation pressure No Policy H10: Houses in Multiple Occupation (HMOs) Increase in the number of residents within a property Changes in vehicle traffic Changes in water use Air pollution Changes in water quality / quantity Recreation pressure Yes There is a potential impact pathway, but the development would be small scale and effects therefore not significant.
+Policy H11: Housing for essential rural workers Small-scale residential development Changes in vehicle traffic Changes in water use Air pollution Changes in water quality / quantity Recreation pressure Yes There is a potential impact pathway, but the development would be small scale and effects therefore not significant.
+Policy H12: Provision for Gypsies, Travellers and Residential development Changes in vehicle traffic Changes in water use Air pollution Changes in water quality / quantity Non-physical disturbance No